ToyB0x/g-dash/README.md

 Currently, the sample implementation as Proof of Concept has been completed.
 Over the next few months to a year, we will be adding more practical implementations.

+# Roadmap

+Reduce workload load and costs by making it work with Github Actions, such as pull-request-analytics-action.
+(Perform fetch processing etc. in Github Actions and send the result to the service server for UI display in the browser)

 # TODO

 - dashboard